What is Social Language? The words between hello and goodbye?

 Connecting Social Pieces with Autists

-Welcome to the Different Skill Notebook Podcast.
+Welcome to the Different Skill Notebook Blog/Podcast.
 My name is Ana Anselma, your host.
-The different skill notebook discusses skills to promote adaptation for autistics and those with related conditions across varying environments, while honoring their needs.
+The different skill notebook discusses skills that promote quality of life, adaptation, and agency for autistics and those with related conditions.
+Typically, the discussions on autism and neurodivergence focus on behaviors and barriers resulting from the characteristics of autism.
+The focus should be on “the skills” that autistics need to thrive.

-We discuss teaching important life skills.
-What is involved in equipping an autistic learning style?
+We cover what is involved in equipping an autistic learning style.
 All our topics are helpful for anyone seeking to equip and expand social communication, competency, and most importantly, self-management skills.
 In all our teaching strategies, our primary focus is seeking to further understand, support, and equip autistics.

 Equipping individuals with autism requires different teaching strategies that consider the differences in autistic thinking, learning, and living.